-The Branch also provides capacity development services to its diverse and thriving community of 1,200 Pinoy Climate Reality Leaders from the public, private, and youth sectors to empower them to promote renewal energy, sustainable urban mobility, and other development approaches in pursuit of genuine and lasting climate resilience for the country.
+The Branch also provides capacity development services to its diverse and thriving community of 1,200 Pinoy Climate Reality Leaders from the public, private, and youth sectors to empower them to promote renewable energy, sustainable urban mobility, and other development approaches in pursuit of genuine and lasting climate resilience for the country.

 The Climate Reality Project Philippines is hosted by the Institute for Climate and Sustainable Cities (ICSC), an international non-government group advancing fair climate policy and low carbon, climate-resilient development.

 ICSC is engaged with the wider international climate and energy policy arena, particularly in Asia.
 It is recognized for its role in helping advance effective global climate action and the Paris Agreement.

 For more information about our host organization, please visit their website.